-It appears that alcoholism isn’t a disease but a pattern of behaviors.
+Alcoholism isn’t a disease but a pattern of behaviors.
 So people can choose to change their drinking behaviors.
-Federal government research has shown that most alcoholics do change their drinking behavior on their own.
+Federal government research has shown that most alcoholics do change their drinking.
+And they do it on their own.
 And without any outside help.
-They usually become either moderate drinkers or abstainers.
-In reality, attending AA actually reduces their chance of success!
+They usually become either moderate drinkers or don’t drink.
+In fact, attending AA actually reduces their chance of success!

-HAMS is a free peer-led support group for anyone who wants to change their drinking or drug behaviors for the better.
+HAMS is a free peer-led support group.
+It’s for anyone who wants to change their drinking or drug behaviors.
 The acronym HAMS stands for Harm reduction, Abstinence, and Moderation Support.

-The Life Process Program is offered online and interactively for alcohol and drug help by Dr. Stanton Peele.
-This pioneering addictions expert is widely recognized as a leader in the field.
+The Life Process Program is offered online and interactively.
+It’s for alcohol and drug help.
+And it’s by Dr. Stanton Peele.
+This addiction expert is widely known as a leader in the field.
 It’s very affordable.

 LifeRing is a no-cost support group.
-It helps people live free from undesired substance use by empowering themselves.
+It helps people live free from undesired substance use.
+It does this by empowering people themselves.

-Rational Recovery is a free non-12-step program.
-It helps people use their own innate power to overcome unwanted drinking or drugging.
+Rational Recovery is a non-12-step program.
+It helps people use their own innate power.
+They can then overcome unwanted drinking.

 Secular Organizations for Sobriety (SOS) is a network of local groups.
-They work to help people become sober/abstinen.
-It can be from alcoholism, and addiction, food addiction and others.
+They work to help people become either sober or abstain.
+It can be from alcoholism or addiction from drugs, food, sex, or others.

-SMART Recovery (Self-Management And Recovery Training) is a free program that teaches techniques for eliminating dependence on alcohol.
+SMART Recovery (Self-Management And Recovery Training) is a program that teaches techniques for ending dependence on alcohol.

-Women for Sobriety helps women empower themselves to overcome their drinking problems in its free program.
+Women for Sobriety helps women empower themselves.
+They can then overcome their drinking problems.
+It’s a free program.